Reason #1 Why You're Stuck: You Didn't Plan for the Emotional Toll of Change

 A coach is someone who has my best interests at heart, and can show me how others navigated around the same landmines.

-A coach helps me not learn everything through trial and error and empowers me to spend that time on other matters that are worthy of my time.
+A coach helps you (and me) not learn everything through trial and error and empowers you to spend that time on other matters that are worthy of your time.

 You may not always like the perspective, and he/she may not always have the answer (or the best questions), but he or she can probably be more objective about whatever it is than you are.

-Chances are you’ll both be better for it.
+Resolve to take the feedback in stride and chances are you’ll be much better for it.

 If you need some help, shoot me an email at firstname.lastname@example.org

-You can do this…and I'll be here to support you along the way.
+You can do this…and I'll keep writing to support you along the way.